-- Publications to be produced by all candidates
+- Publications to be produced by all candidates.

-Two (2) original papers in peer reviewed scientific journals included in the Science Citation Index, one of which should be published as first author in an international peer reviewed scientific journal.
-In addition, five case reports related to poultry medicine personally handled, with a maximum of 3000 words each, which give an impression of the analytical approach of the candidate.
+Two (2) original papers in peer reviewed scientific journals included in the Science Citation Index, at least one of which should be published as first author, the second may be as co-author.
+Alternatively, to the second paper as co-author two (2) poultry health related clinical cases are acceptable.
+In addition, five case reports related to poultry medicine personally handled, with a maximum of 3000 words each, which demonstrates the analytical approach of the candidate.
 As an alternative for a case report the co-authorship in an original paper in a peer reviewed scientific journal is acceptable.
+However a minimum of 3 case reports should be submitted as they are required as part of the examination process